Wildfires are ravaging the West coast. Here's how you can help - KVIA

 The Red Cross is working in all three states providing meals, health services, comfort and other support for affected residents..
 The organization is accepting donations and looking to enlist thousands of volunteers to help during wildfire season.

-United Way of Northern California and Whitman County are providing emergency cash grants to those who lost their homes.
+United Way of Northern California, Whitman County and Jackson County are providing emergency cash grants to those who lost their homes.

 Due to the pandemic, long-term needs like rehousing and income recovery may be particularly difficult for fire victims.
 The Center for Disaster Philanthropy is allocating funds to help.